Rick C. West

 Anzoátegui (VE), Aragua (VE), Apure (VE), Barinas (VE), Bolívar (VE), Carabobo (VE), Cojedes (VE), Falcón (VE), Guárico (VE), Vargas (VE), La Guaira (VE), Lara (VE), Mérida (VE), Miranda (VE), Monagas (VE), Nueva Esparta (VE), Portuguesa (VE), Sucre (VE), Táchira (VE), Trujillo (VE), Yaracuy (VE), Zulia (VE),

-The venom of the Venezuelan rattlesnake has been shown to effective in inhibiting the growth of Candida, a fungus that causes yeast infections, and Sporothrix, a fungus that causes rose handler's disease.
+Fun fact: The venom of the Venezuelan rattlesnake has been shown to be effective in inhibiting the growth of Candida, a fungus that causes yeast infections, and Sporothrix, a fungus that causes rose handler's disease.
 This can lead to the development of new antifungal medications as fungal diseases become resistant to our current treatments!